shurrey/Blackboard-docsSite/mobile/bbapp-students-launch-schema.md

 ---
 layout: post
 title: "Bb App students launch schema"
-purple-text-title: "Blackboard App for Students Launch Schema"
 id: mobile-bbapp-students-launch
 categories: Mobile
 author: Scott Hurrey
 ---

+# Blackboard App for Students Launch Schema
 You can link into the Blackboard app from other applications.
 With deep linking, a uniform resource identifier (URI) links to a specific location within the mobile app rather than simply launching the app.
 Use the provided schemas to link to specific features in the Blackboard app.

 > **Note**: _the app-to-app launch schema changed from the bbstudent:// prefix to the blackboard:// prefix in June, 2017.
 Please be sure your schema is updated.
 This functionality is not available for the Blackboard Instructor app._